 Instructed Result.
 You must reach and fully justify the instructed result in order to earn any credit for your answer.
 “Dissents” fail.

 Exam Review.
-Exam review will start after I post the feedback memorandum on the course website on Thursday, February 7, 2019.
+You are welcome to ask to see your marked exam after the start of the spring semester and I will have my assistant provide it to you (because we are required to archive the exams, you must examine it in the faculty support office).
+However, if you wish to discuss the exam with me, that type of exam review will start after I post the feedback memorandum on the course website and Canvas page on Thursday, February 6, 2020.
 Instructions for the review process and the dates when I will be available for it will be included in the memorandum.

 You must stop work four (4) hours after THE SIGNAL TO START.
 Completed examinations must be turned in to The office of student Affairs.